Last updated: November 11, 2025

 Handling multiple signals with parallel pipelines

-Now, you can add a new pipeline to the service section specifically for traces.
+You can now add a new pipeline to the service section specifically for traces.
 This pipeline will:

 - Reuse the same